 One new support for NAMAs was submitted from "UNDP MDG Carbon" in May.The IDB offered support of 1.2 MUS$ to the Low carbon coffee NAMA in Costa Rica.

 The total number of NAMAs is now 88 (3 NAMAs were withdrawn, and 1 was resubmitted).

 The total support offered is 74 MUS$, the total support requested is 6359 MUS$, and the total cost for the NAMAs is 30911 MUS$.

 Our Pledgepipeline now also include the Intended Nationally Determined Contributions (INDCs) that are submitted to the UNFCCC.

-This 2014 Gap report also includes calculations of the 2030 GHG emission gap.
+This 2014 Gap report also included calculations of the 2030 GHG emission gap.

 UNEP Risoe is one of the teams that delivered emission data to this report.
-We regularly update our INDC & Pledgepipeline on the web-site: www.unep.org/climatechange/pledgepipeline
+We regularly update our INDC & Pledgepipeline on the web-site, when new INDCs are submitted: www.unep.org/climatechange/pledgepipeline

 Our Pledgepipeline has now been enlarged with columns for 2025, 2030, and 2040 in order to make it ready to accommodate the INDCs, which will be included when they are submitted to the UNFCCC.